 An ESD event can occur when any charged conductor (including the human body) discharges to an item.
 A cause of electrostatic damage could be the direct transfer of electrostatic charge from the human body or a charged material to the ESDS.
-When one walks across a floor, an electrostatic charge accumulates on the body.
-Simple contact (or close proximity) of a finger to the leads of an ESDS or assembly which is typically on a different electrical potential can allow the body to discharge, possibly causing ESD damage.
-The model used to simulate this event is the Human Body Model (HBM).
+When a person walks across a floor, an electrostatic charge accumulates on their body.
+Simple contact (or proximity) of a finger to the leads of an ESDS or assembly, which is typically at a different electrical potential, can allow the body to discharge and possibly cause ESD damage to the ESDS.
+The model used to simulate this event is the human body model (HBM).
 A similar discharge can occur from a charged conductive object, such as a metallic tool or fixture.
-From the nature of the discharge, the model used to describe this event is known as the Machine Model (MM).
+From the nature of the discharge, the model used to describe this event is known as the machine model (MM).